sensorlab/AI-ASSIST/README.md

 ## 📊 Project Overview

-This repository contains code, data, and analysis related to the AI-ASSIST project.
-The analyses focus primarily on the IEEE 39-bus test case system, with selected outcomes available here.
+This repository contains code, data, and analyses related to the AI-ASSIST project.
+Current analyses focus primarily on the IEEE 39-bus test case, with selected results included in this repository.
+Research on the Slovenian power grid is ongoing and will be incorporated as it progresses.

 ## 🛠️ Installation